keithh9704/sep11-freedom-project/README.md

 ## Implications
 ##### PROS
 * Gives a nostalgic sense of there childhood
-* Unique challenges to force the user to do trial and error.
+* Unique challenges to force the user to experience trial and error.

 ##### CONS
-* May distract user from focusing on work
+* May cause the user to start procrastinating on their imporant task.
 * Would inspire people to find pirated Mario games.